apache/db-jdo/README.md

 The JDO project uses the google-java-format for checking and reformatting the Java code to comply with Google Java Style [Google Java Style](https://google.github.io/styleguide/javaguide.html).

+The code is formatted using the [Google Java Format](https://github.com/google/google-java-format) tool.
+The formatter can be run in the command line or can be integrated into IntelliJ or Eclipse as a plugin.
+More information on this is given in the [GJF README](https://github.com/google/google-java-format#using-the-formatter).

+#### Formatting using Maven

 There are two profiles to support code formatting using the maven fmt-maven-plugin.

 * `verify-format` checks the formatting of the project's Java files.
 It prints the list of the files that are not compliant.